clstrfcuk/wp-content/plugins/coming-soon/README.txt

 == Frequently Asked Questions ==
 = What's the difference between Coming Soon Page Mode and Maintenance Mode? =

-Coming Soon Page Mode return a http status 200 and allows your site to be indexed by Google and other searching engine.
-You should always using Coming Soon Page mode when your site is new.
+Coming Soon Page Mode returns a http status 200 and allows your site to be indexed by Google and other searching engine while under construction.
+You should always using Coming Soon Page mode when your site is under construction.

 Maintenance Mode returns a http status code 503 and should be used when you are doing short term maintenance on an existing site.
 This will let search engines know your site is under going maintenance and should return in 1 day when maintenance mode is finished.

+= Who can see the website while it's under construction? = Only logged in visitors can see the website while you website is under construction.
+Logged out visitors will see the coming soon page or maintenance mode page depending on which mode you have selected.

 = Disabled Coming Soon Plugin and it still shows =